The rivalry between sales vs marketing is as old and well-known as the Hatfields and the McCoys.

 When sales and marketing are at odds with each other, both clients and businesses suffer.

 Bringing on a bad client can put a lot of pressure on the fulfillment team and make for some stressful client/company relationships.
 Some of them only end with a “tale of caution” for which clients you really want to avoid.
-But some end in bad reviews or a hurt reputation, which can be devastating for a small business.
+But some end in bad reviews or a hurt reputation, which can devastate a small business.

-It’s not the client’s fault if they believe they can have things their way just to find out that the business cannot fulfill those needs or wishes.
+It’s not the client’s fault if they believe they can have things their way only to find out that the business cannot fulfill those needs.

 Ending the Sales vs Marketing Feud